-- Juvenile assessment surveys benchmarked against indices of total stock from index rivers. - Redd count surveys benchmarked against other indices of total stock for index rivers. - Indices of population size, which could be developed in the future, include effective population size (Ne) and number of breeders (Nb), which are based on genetic data.
+- Juvenile assessment surveys benchmarked against indices of total stock from index rivers. - Indices of population size, which could be developed in the future, include effective population size (N_e) and number of breeders (N_b) , which are based on genetic data.

+Redd count data is available for a range of salmon rivers and may be useful as an index of stock if benchmarked against other indices of total stock for index rivers.
 While information is lacking for many rivers, this is being rectified by active programmes of monitoring (counters and electrofishing) and efforts to improve the quality and quantity of catch returns (i.e. logbooks) from anglers.
-In this regard, significant progress was made between 2009 and 2015 with the further development of a national electro-fishing programme benchmarked against index rivers (with known juvenile production to adult return relationships).
-In the short term, this index can provide an assessment as to whether significant spawning took place in the previous year based on salmon fry abundance.
+In this regard, significant progress was made between 2009 and 2016 with the further development of a national electro-fishing programme which could be benchmarked against index rivers (with known juvenile production to adult return relationships).
+Currently this index is providing an assessment as to whether significant spawning took place in the previous year based on salmon fry abundance.
+For many systems it is the sole indicator of 'performance'.
 However, further statistical analyses confirming the relationship between these indices and the stock size will be required to estimate the number of fish in excess of the Conservation Limit and set harvestable surpluses.
 Work is ongoing by the SSCS in this regard.
-The installation of six new fish counters since 2010 under the Salmon Conservation Fund administered by IFI will provide further direct assessment of attainment of Conservation Limits on these rivers.
+The installation of twelve new fish counters since 2010 under the Salmon Conservation Fund, administered by IFI, will provide further direct assessment of attainment of Conservation Limits on these rivers.

-Despite the considerable reductions in catches, following the closure of the mixed stock fishery at sea in 2007, only 56% of Irelands 85 assessed salmon rivers are currently estimated to be meeting biologically based Conservation Limits and only 34% of all 143 salmon stocks identified.
-While 32 more rivers could open for catch and release angling as assessments indicate relatively high juvenile densities or the stocks are meeting >65% of CL, it is clear the overall proportion of Irish rivers with good population status is low.
+Despite the considerable reductions in commercial catches, following the closure of the mixed stock fishery at sea in 2007, only 50% of Irelands 89 assessed salmon rivers are currently estimated to be meeting biologically based Conservation Limits.
+While 27 more rivers could open for catch and release angling, as assessments indicate relatively high juvenile abundances or the stocks are meeting >65% of CL, it is clear the overall proportion of Irish rivers with good population status is low.

-Marine survival values in the past 5 years are amongst the lowest recorded since the coded wire tagging commenced in 1980 and probably since the 1970's based on a longer time series of information available for the Burrishoole salmon census index site.
+Marine survival values in the past 5 years are amongst the lowest recorded since the salmon smolt coded wire tagging programme commenced in 1980.
 Changes in oceanic conditions leading to poor recruitment of salmon have been implicated by the North Atlantic Salmon Conservation Organisation (NASCO) following international investigations into the decline of salmon stocks (e.g. SALSEA Merge).
 Recent stock forecasts from the International Council for the Exploration of the Seas (ICES) for stocks in the southern range of the North East Atlantic, indicate that this low stock situation will prevail at least until 2018.
 Given the current levels of poor survival, the expectation of large catches is unrealistic at present and priority should be given to conservation objectives rather than catch increases until there is a noticeable improvement in stock abundance.